The Worst Foods for Your Body, According to Science

 That's why we made a list of the worst foods for your body, the generic ones that you shouldn't waste your time on if you're trying to lose weight.

 So if you're looking to lose a few pounds, here are the worst foods for your body to avoid.
-Plus, incorporating these 21 Best Healthy Cooking Hacks of All Time will make a huge difference.
+Plus, don't miss these 22 Meals to Melt Belly Fat in 2022.

 Betcha can't eat just one…serving.
 That's only about 18 chips.
 Can you stop there?
 Good luck if you're eating the salt and vinegar variety.
 Salt & vinegar chips deliver 500 milligrams of sodium and about 1/4 teaspoon of salt, which is about one-third of the total milligrams of sodium that The American Heart Association says the average adult should aim for in a day.
 A New England Journal of Medicine study found that potato chips added more pounds to consumers' bodies than sugary drinks, processed meats, red meat, and other foods.
 So stay clear of these Unhealthiest Potato Chips on the Planet.